-This type of layout is usually preferred for the industries involved in 'Job order' type of production and manufacturing and/or maintenance activities of non-repetitive type.
-This type of layout is shown in Figure, which illustrates the movement for two products A and B. The operations required for these products in order of sequence are as follows:
+This type of layoutis usually preferred for the industries involved in 'Job order'type of productionand manufacturing and/or maintenance activities of non-repetitive type.
+This type of

-Product A-Turning, Milling, Broaching, Shaping, Drilling, Inspection Product B-Forging, Turning, Shaping, Drilling, Heat treatment, Inspection be obtained by combining the advantageous features of both these layouts into a single one, and this is known as a Combination Layout.
+Product A-Turning, Milling, Broaching, Shaping, Drilling, Inspection

+Product B-Forging, Turning, Shaping, Drilling, Heat treatment, Inspection be obtained by combining the advantageous features of both these layouts into a single one, and this is known as a Combination Layout.
 In this type of layout, a set of machinery or equipment is grouped together in a section, and so on, so that each set (or group) of machines or equipment is used to perform similar operations to produce a Family of Components.
 Since this type of Process Layout incorporates the principle of Group Technology, this layout is also known